 2. Combining medical expertise and a psychiatry program can improve medical outcomes

-At Nexus, we see these improved outcomes on a daily basis.
+At Nexus, we see these improved outcomes daily.
 By collaborating across specialties, our clinicians develop highly personalized treatment plans that synthesize insights from multiple disciplines, as well as the entirety of a patient’s history and symptoms.
 When children and adolescents feel emotionally stable and supported, they approach medical goals with a more positive outlook, leading to improved physical health.

 3. Integrated networks of care provide vital social support